alexch/codelikethis/public/lessons/learn_to_code/input_and_output.md

   2. Your middle name
   3. Your last name
 * Then it says hello to the user by her *full name*.

+# CONGRATULATIONS!

+> You just wrote a program!

+You are now officially a coder.
+HIGH FIVE!